VaibhavVasdev/Gaussian-Plume_Model/README.md

 1. Ensure that the required dependencies (`numpy` and `matplotlib`) are installed, alongside you have genereated your API keys for both "OpenAQ" and "openweathermap".

-2. Modify the contaminant parameters, source data, and receptor data according to your specific scenario i.e in "DateTimeMechanism.py" input location_ids in line 7 & OpenAQ API Key in line 10 & "OpenWeatherMapAPI.py" input your API key in line 112.
+2. Modify the contaminant parameters, source data, and receptor data according to your specific scenario i.e in "DateTimeMechanism.py" input location_ids in line 7 & OpenAQ API Key in line 10 & OpenWeatherMap APIin line 112.

 3. Open the `gpm.py` file in a Python environment (e.g., Jupyter Notebook, Python IDE, or command line) & run the file.